sarahikeda/weatherwhenever/README.md

 We expect that the code is of high quality and under source control.
 Expect the solution to be continuously worked on by other developers and should therefore be easy to understand, adjust and extend.
 True beauty starts on the inside!

 ###Delivery
 Make your work on a branch of master.
 When you are done, please make a pull request and add screen interaction as reviewer.
+If you have any comments on your solution you can add that in the description of the pull request.

 #Good luck!